Back to blog

 Companies Using It: Google, Alibaba, Adobe

-Dart is the language behind Google’s Flutter, a powerful framework for building cross-platform mobile applications.
-Flutter allows developers to write one codebase that compiles into native Android and iOS apps, making Dart an excellent choice for mobile developers who want to reach both platforms efficiently.
-Dart is also used for building web applications, making it versatile.
+Dart is the language behind Google's Flutter framework.
+Flutter lets developers write one codebase that compiles into native Android and iOS apps.
+This makes Dart an excellent choice for mobile developers who want to reach both platforms.
+Dart is also used for building web apps, which adds to its versatility.

-Why Learn Dart?: If you’re looking to build cross-platform mobile applications, Dart and Flutter are must-haves.
-The ability to write once and deploy everywhere makes this a highly efficient tool for app development.
+Why Learn Dart?: If you want to build cross-platform mobile apps, Dart and Flutter are must-haves.
+The ability to write once and deploy everywhere makes this a highly efficient tool.

 16. Perl: Best for Text Processing and System Administration